Cost of Owning a Collie

 Annual Costs

 Knowledge of breed-level risks helps you prioritize, but individual monitoring drives the most effective care decisions..
-Collies have particular requirements based on their large size, heavy shedding level, and genetic predispositions to collie eye anomaly and hip dysplasia.
+Practical Collies care is shaped by three things: large size, heavy shedding, and a known predisposition to collie eye anomaly and hip dysplasia.

 Medical Expenses